 In part 1 I discussed the vaccine preventable bacterial diseases .
-Today I will address viral infections.
+Here we’ll look at viral infections.

 Influenza- the vaccine is given annually and targeted to the strains of virus predicted to be active in any given year.